deeporiginbio/deeporigin-client/docs/data-hub/dataframes.md

 # Using Deep Origin DataFrames

-This page describes how to use Deep Origin DataFrames, which are the primary object you will use to interact with databases on Deep Origin.
+This page describes how to a Deep Origin DataFrame, which are the primary object you will use to interact with a database on Deep Origin.
 This page will cover:

 - fetching data from a Deep Origin database
 - modifying data locally